ripa01/TextToolbox/README.md

 # TextToolbox

 **TextToolBox** is a versatile utility designed to help you manipulate text in various ways, offering a range of features to suit your text editing needs.
-With **TextToolBox**, you can effortlessly:
+With TextToolBox, you can effortlessly:

 - **Convert Text to Uppercase**: Transform all your text to uppercase letters with a single click, making it perfect for headings or emphasizing certain sections.
 - **Convert Text to Lowercase**: Easily change your text to lowercase, ideal for creating uniform text formats.